WIMM-IT/heracles/README.md

 - `HYDRA_URI`: URI for either production or sandpit, as documented at https://wiki.it.ox.ac.uk/networks/HydraAPI, and ending `/ipam/` (including the trailing slash)
 - `HYDRA_TOKEN` : auth token in the format `unit/user:encodedpassword` (including the `:`)

-Environment variables were chosen because they can be easily populated by secret managment systems and injected into containerised environments.
+Environment variables were chosen because they can be easily populated by secrets managment systems and can be injected into containerised environments.

 # Examples